 Our briefing documents describe our work in more detail.

 Public involvement and participation

 Going the Extra Mile is a strategic review of public involvement in the NIHR.
 It provided an opportunity for an independent review panel to assess how far the NIHR has been successful in achieving public involvement across its activities to date and to recommend a direction for the NIHR for the future that builds on these achievements.

-A Patient and public involvement (PPI) handbook has been created for research teams to help plan, manage and carry out PPI activities.
 Our Research Design Service (RDS) aims to offer the best possible research design advice and this includes guidance on PPI.
 We want this handbook to be a resource and help guide research work involving patients and the public.

 Your health records saves lives is a leaflet developed by the UKCRC with the input of patient groups and GPs to provide information about researchers' access to patient records.
 The leaflet has been distributed to over half the GP surgeries across England, Wales and Scotland.
 Scottish and Welsh versions of the leaflet are available on the UKCRC website.

 This document contains instructions necessary to apply the NIHR Identity, which is part of the NHS brand.
 This guidance is for everyone who needs to name or otherwise feature the NIHR including: